peterzieba/5Vpld/README.md

 Auto - G16V8

 ### Atmel ATF150x CPLD Fitters
 While CUPL is self-sufficient to generate the final .JED files for most simple devices, the ATF150x CPLD parts rely on a fitter executable (essentially place and route) that was supplied by Atmel.
-These fitters work with the CUPL compiler, but they can in theory be made to work with anything that can supply a netlist in the correct EDIF or PLA TT2 format.
+These fitters work with the CUPL compiler, but the fitters _can in theory_ be made to work with anything that can supply a netlist in the correct EDIF or PLA TT2 format to them.
+Yosys, Berkeley-ABC, and SpyDrNet might all be able to do this in different ways.

 * ![ATF15xx Family Device Fitter User's Manual](vendor-docs/fitter.pdf)